Harika-SVL/IAM-CloudFormation/notes.md

 ![Alt text](shots/3.PNG)

 * To give access to the employees and set restrictions on what is allowed or denied, we need to implement _**Authentication and Authorization**_
-* How organizations in `non aws/cloud world` store their user information (Identity Server) and how do we connect that to AWS (Federation)
+* How organizations in `non-aws/cloud world` store their user information (Identity Server) and how do we connect that to AWS (Federation)
 * How to enforce Standards ?
 * Service Accounts in AWS
 * Generally organizations use multiple AWS accounts and in many cases we do the same _**Identity and Access Control**_ related works so how to reuse